 - you are leaving a child protection service

-- you or a member of your household is escaping domestic and family violence
+- you or a member of your household is experiencing domestic and family violence

 - you are homeless or at risk of becoming homeless